keyporttech/drone-helm-chart/README.md

 ```

 ## Installing the Chart
-Running drone on kubernetes requires running with a service account that has rbac privileges to create namespaces.
-Since this is a clusterrole, which cannot installed by most tiller installs, manual set up is needed.
+Running drone on kubernetes requires a service account that has rbac privileges to create namespaces.
+Since this is a clusterrole, which cannot installed by most tiller installs, manual set-up is needed.

 The following will install a service account with admin clusterrole binding in the default namespace: